 8. Walking Tours

 There are many walking tours across the city, and many of them are free to attend.
 They tend to start from up on the Royal Mile and are a great way to get an introduction to the city and learn some cool and lesser-known facts that you might not have heard if you had only gone about exploring the city by yourself.
+It’s one of the more educational cheap things to do in Edinburgh.

 9. Visit Dean Village

 This village was purposely built for mill workers in the 19th century and is situated at the end of Princes Street.
-This village is one of Edinburgh’s most picturesque village in the city.
+This village is one of Edinburgh’s most picturesque in the city.
 It is incredibly small and quaint, and the cobbled streets make for some lovely Insta pics.

 10. Visit St Giles Cathedral